 Limited liability companies (LLCs) have members, who may be individuals or other businesses.

-A single member limited liability company (an LLC with one member; or SMLLC) owned by an individual is considered a disregarded entity unless it elects to be taxed as a corporation by filing IRS Form 8832.
+A single member limited liability company (an LLC with one member; or SMLLC) is considered a disregarded entity unless it chooses to be taxed as a corporation.
+Do this by filing IRS Form 8832.

 An individual owner of a single member LLC that has not elected to be classified as a corporation uses Schedule C to report business income and losses, just as a sole proprietor does.
 This is the most common disregarded entity.